adonisjs/adonisjs.com/content/blog_posts/articles/introducing-tuyau.md

 ### Ziggy-like Helpers

-If you’ve used Laravel and Inertia, you’re likely familiar with Ziggy, which allows you to reference route names in your frontend instead of explicitly writing URLs.
+If you’ve used Laravel and Inertia, you’re likely familiar with Ziggy, which allows you to reference route names on your front end instead of explicitly writing URLs.
 Tuyau offers similar functionality.
 Here’s an example:

 ```ts
 /**